This past April, students from Diablo Valley College participated in the 17th Chinese

-DVC Mandarin students competed against students from 13 other Bay Area colleges and universities, including City College of San Francisco, CSU East Bay, Defense Language Institute, San Francisco State University, Stanford University, UC Berkeley, UC Davis, and University of San Francisco, among others.
+This year, DVC students competed against students from such notable schools as Defense Language Institute, San Francisco State University, UC Berkeley, UC Davis, and University of San Francisco, among others.

-Professor Sheree Lin, head of DVC’s Chinese program, congratulates all the students who participated, and gives special thanks to the speech coach Han Lu, all of Chinese tutors, teacher assistants, the Foreign Language Department and the Applied and Fine Arts Division for their support.
+Professor Sheree Lin, head of DVC’s Chinese program, congratulates all the students who participated, and gives a special thanks to Kyle Chen (our speech coach), Professor Lu Han, all of our Chinese tutors and teacher assistants, the Foreign Language Department, and the Applied and Fine Arts Division for their continued support.

 DVC applauds the following students on their awards and thanks them for doing a great job representing our school!

 Second Place - Kim Sunyoung, Wang Tszchuen, Choi lsaiah, Cho Seong Woo, and Li Hong Wei